drocheam/optrace/docs/source/usage/gui.rst

 Additional Windows
 #######################

-Beside the main window there are additional windows in the interface.
-These will be discussed in :numref:`gui_windows`, but a quick overview is given here:
+Besides the main window, there are additional windows in the interface.
+These will be discussed in :numref:`gui_windows`, but a quick overview is provided here:

 .. list-table::
    :align: left